Life Point Baptist Church exists to glorify God by pointing unbelievers to new life in Christ and believers to abundant

 The lifeblood of the church is expositional preaching that is focused on tracing the argument of a text or biblical book, finding the authorial intent, and demonstrating its significance for life (2 Tim 4:1–5).
 We want to provide preaching that is rooted in the text of Scripture yet relevant to modern life, theologically rich yet understandable, and convicting yet encouraging.

 The NT describes the local church as an interdependent body or family (Rom 12:3–8).
 When we worship, we are not only meeting with God; we are also meeting with each other to help each other grow (Heb 10:24–25).
 Therefore, meaningful fellowship is a vital aspect of our weekly worship and of all our activities together.
 We must foster close relationships where members bear burdens and partner together in pursuing godliness (Heb 3:12–13).

 We are committed to aggressively pursuing our community with the gospel (1 Cor 9:16, 19–23).
 The heart of the church’s evangelistic efforts ought to be relational evangelism where members are cultivating redemptive relationships with unbelievers in their normal sphere of influence.
-We want to support relational evangelism by challenging each other to engage in evangelism, by training our members in how to share the gospel, and by providing programs and events where the gospel will be proclaimed.
+We want to support relational evangelism by challenging each other to engage in evangelism, by training our members to share the gospel, and by providing programs and events where the gospel will be proclaimed.

-For more information about our church's history, practices, and distinctives, download and read our new members material; or click here to download our church constitution.
+For more information about our church's history, practices, and distinctives, check out the notes and audio from our Life Point 101 class (intro to our church); or download our church constitution.